jamessimone/apex-rollup/README.md

 <div id="rollup-logging"></div>

-**Important Note** the `Org_Default` Rollup Control entry is deployed with `Is Rollup Logging Enabled` set to `false`.
-Please flip this field to `true` in order to get logs ... logging.

-You have two options for custom logging plugins for Rollup:
+You have several options for custom logging plugins for Rollup (all Rollup Logger Plugin CMDT records should point to the `Org_Default` Rollup Control record).
+It's possible to use all of these options simultaneously - log to all the places!

 1. [Nebula Logger](https://github.com/jongpie/NebulaLogger) is an extremely popular open-source logging library.
 If you use Nebula Logger, you can [install the rollup logging adapter for using Nebula Logger](plugins/NebulaLogger)!
 2. A [lightweight custom logger that's also part of this repository](plugins/CustomObjectRollupLogger); it's just bundled as a separate unmanaged package
+3. Using the classic Apex debug logs - by adding an entry in the Rollup Logger Plugin CMDT (Setup -> Custom Metadata Types -> Manage Records next to Rollup Logger Plugin -> New) with the `Rollup Logger Plugin Name` set to `RollupLogger`

-If logging to the debug logs is enough for your purposes, the default logger need never be changed.
-However, if you want to customize things further, or log errors to a custom object, you can do so!
+4. If logging to the debug logs is enough for your purposes, use option #3.
+However, if you want to customize things further, or log errors to your own custom object/external logging destination (like Rollbar or Loggly), you can do so!
 The included `RollupLogger` class also includes an interface:

 ```java
 public class RollupLogger {